-The Company uses an allowance Matrix to measure the ECLs of trade receivables from individual customers, which comprise a very large number of small customers except for its wholesale segment.
+The Company uses an allowance Matrix to measure the ECLs of trade receivables and contract asset of individual customers, which comprise a very large number of small customers except for its wholesale segment.

 Loss rates are calculated using a 'roll rate' method based on the probability of a receivable progressing through successive stages of delinquency to write-off.
 Roll rates are calculated separately for exposures in different segments based on the type of the customer.